amalgamemnon/mixamo-downloader/README.md

-# Fork Notes:
+# Branch Notes:
-I'm calling my fork "ReMixamo-Downloader".
+I'm calling my branch "ReMixamo-Downloader".

 I found that verison had issues where it would hang around 200-300 downloads, so I fixed it.
 This verison requires PySide6 and Python 3.14+.